uhyo/better-typescript-lib/docs/diff/dom.generated.d.ts.md

  interface EventCounts {
 -  forEach(
 -    callbackfn: (value: number, key: string, parent: EventCounts) => void,
--    thisArg?: any
+-    thisArg?: any,
 +  forEach<This = undefined>(
 +    callbackfn: (this: This, value: number, key: string, parent: this) => void,
-+    thisArg?: This
++    thisArg?: This,
    ): void;
  }